-The Gordon Area also serves as an education resource for learning about the natural environment.
-Various research and instructional activities are performed within the Gordon area in order to provide students (and other visitors who are interested in ecology) a living example of how a dynamic environmental system functions.
+The Gordon Natural Area also serves as an education resource for learning about the natural environment.
+Various ongoing research and instructional activities are conducted in the GNA in order to provide students (and other visitors who are interested in ecology) a living example of how dynamic environmental systems function.

 Below, some of the faculty members that utilize the GNA present overviews of their research and teaching.

 What is the connection between the English Romantic poet William Wordsworth and the Gordon Natural Area (GNA) at West Chester University?
 The GNA Steward Dr. Nur Ritter knows the answer.
 Schedule a tour of the GNA with Dr. Ritter and you and your students will have the opportunity to pursue a variety of topics such as William Wordsworth’s connection to an invasive species in the GNA.

 For several years now, the Gordon Natural Area has served as a place for research, rejuvenation, and as a muse for students in my undergraduate and graduate English Language Arts methods courses and my general education courses (Writing 120, Literature 165, and Writing 200/204 Research Writing).
 Whether inspiring students to write poetry or motivating students to research issues of sustainability and local ecosystems, without fail our field trips to the GNA give students the experiential opportunities to think and create beyond the confines of the classroom walls, extending and deepening learning outcomes.